wotbrew/idx/README.md

 #### `match`

-`match` composes properties to form composite indexes.
+`match` composes properties to form composite indexes. `match` returns a Predicate implementation so you do not have to redundantly respecify the structure in the value position.

 `(group numbers (match neg? true, even? true))`